-I am currently post-doctoral research fellow at the National Socio-Environmental Synthesis Center (SESYNC).
-I finished my Ph.D. in July of 2018 at the University of Minnesota in the Department of Ecology, Evolution & Behavior where I worked in the Craft and Forester lab groups.
-I completed my B.S. in Biomedical Engineering and B.A. in Spanish in 2012 at the University of Virginia.
+Lauren White finished her Ph.D. in July of 2018 at the University of Minnesota in the Department of Ecology, Evolution & Behavior where she worked in the Craft and Forester lab groups.
+She completed her B.S. in Biomedical Engineering and B.A. in Spanish in 2012 at the University of Virginia.

-I am broadly interested in One Health- the intersection of human, animal, and environmental health- and its implications for the spread of disease.
-The goal of my dissertation research is to characterize how three different types of heterogeneitycan alter individual infectiousness in domestic animal and wildlife populations: (1) host heterogeneity: variation in host behavior and susceptibility, (2) contact heterogeneity: sociality that affects community structure within populations, and (3) spatial heterogeneity: patchiness in resource and host density across a landscape.
+She is broadly interested in One Health—the intersection of human, animal, and environmental health—and its implications for the spread of disease.
+The goal of hrt dissertation research was to characterize how three different types of heterogeneity can alter individual infectiousness in domestic animal and wildlife populations: (1) host heterogeneity: variation in host behavior and susceptibility, (2) contact heterogeneity: sociality that affects community structure within populations, and (3) spatial heterogeneity: patchiness in resource and host density across a landscape.

 |Disease-mediated ecosystem services: Pathogens, plants, and people||

 Article published in Trends in Ecology & Evolution.

 |A mechanistic, stigmergy model of territory formation in solitary animals: Territorial behavior can dampen disease prevalence but increase persistence||

 |Modeling the Justinianic Plague: Comparing hypothesized transmission routes||

 Apr 30, 2020

 Article published in PLOS One.